donadiomauro/chrome-extension-find-a-house/README.md

 I wrote this plugin when I was looking for a house here in London and I hope can be useful for others in the same situation.

-I made a virtue of necessity..
+I've made a virtue of necessity..